-Acceptable Solutions Performance Criteria

-A1 P1

-No Acceptable Solution.
-1 A fence (including a free-standing wall) within 4.5m of a frontage for a dwelling must:

-(a) provide for security and privacy, while allowing for passive surveillance of the road; and

-(b) be compatible with the height and transparency of fences in the street, having regard to:

-(i) the topography of the site; and

-(ii) traffic volumes on the adjoining road.
+Acceptable Solutions Performance Criteria A1 P1 No Acceptable Solution.
+A fence (including a free-standing wall) within 4.5m of a frontage for a dwelling must: (a) provide for security and privacy, while allowing for passive surveillance of the road; and (b) be compatible with the height and transparency of fences in the street, having regard to: (i) the topography of the site; and(ii) traffic volumes on the adjoining road. (i) tanto volunios on the adjoining road.